-You can obtain your bomb by pointing your Web browser at:
+Once you are on the school network, you can obtain your bomb by pointing your Web browser at:

 '''

-http://csa2.bu.edu:15213/
+http://shell.cec.wustl.edu:15213/

 '''

 This will display a binary bomb request form for you to fill in.
 Enter your user name and email address and hit the Submit button.
-The server will build your bomb and return it to your browser in a tar file called bombk.tar, where k is the unique number of your bomb.
+The server will build your bomb and return it to your browser in a tar file called bomb<k>.tar, where <k> is the unique number of your bomb.

-Save the bombk.tar file to a (protected) directory in which you plan to do your work.
+Save the bomb<k>.tar file to a (protected) directory in which you plan to do your work (I suggest your cse361 folder).

 Then give the command: tar -xvf bombk.tar.
-This will create a directory called ./bombk with the following files:
+This will create a directory called ./bomb<k> with the following files:

-- README: Identifies the bomb and its owners. - bomb: The executable binary bomb.

-• bomb. c: Source file with the bomb's main routine and a friendly greeting from Dr. Evil.
+- README: Identifies the bomb and its owners. - bomb: The executable binary bomb. - bomb.c: Source file with the bomb's main routine and a friendly greeting from Dr. Evil.

 If for some reason you request multiple bombs, this is not a problem.
 Choose one bomb to work on and delete the rest.
+(Note that however, all the bombs you download will be associated with your WUSTL key, so DO NOT cause them to explode!)